 School Food Waste Is a Big Problem, Let’s Fix It

-Washington (GGM) Analysis | November 15, 2022 by Noreen Wise, Founder & CEO of Gallant Gold Media; Image Credit: AdobeStock
+Washington (CAR) Analysis | November 15, 2022 by Climate Journalist Noreen Wise; Image Credit: AdobeStock; UPDATED February 12, 2024

 Food waste in schools is epidemic.
 Elementary schools in particular have become food waste overachievers.
 From stuffed lunch bags and trays — which usually include fresh fruit, packaged applesauce, trail mix and similar snacks that health-conscious parents and school administrators endorse but can’t control — the daily mountain of nourishing food landing in school waste bins, headed for landfills, has reached crisis level.

 On average, approximately 40 million tons of food are thrown into U.S. landfills each year.
 This sacrilege is worth an alarming $408 billion dollars.
-Meanwhile, 14 million U.S. households are food insecure, with children going to bed hungry.
+Meanwhile, 14 million U.S. households are food insecure, with many children going to bed hungry.

 An open letter to school administrators, written by John Williamson, President of Food Rescue, highlighted that one billion food items from school trays are being “fed to landfills annually from American schools.”